 - The national emblem, Garuda Pancasila.
 It is a garuda bird with the Pancasila shield hanging around its neck.
 Also, it is clutching the national motto Bhinneka Tunggal Ika.

 - The Bambu Runcing or sharpened bamboo.
 This symbolizes the fight for independence.
 During the war, Indonesian fighters were almost always outgunned.
 As a result, they often fought only with sharpened bamboo sticks.
-This is where the symbolism comes from.
+This is where this symbolism comes from.

 - The words Dirgahayu Republik Indonesia.
 It means Long Live Indonesia.
 Dirgahayu, derived from Sanskrit, means long lived.